igvteam/igv/build_readme.txt

 and that the results will be found in 'build_java9' rather than 'build'.
 More specifically:
 - Use './gradlew -b build_java9.gradle createDist' to build a distribution directory with helper scripts for launching.
 The structure is slightly different but the concept is the same.
+- Use './gradlew -b build_java9.gradle createToolsDist' for the igvtools distribution.
 - Use './gradlew -b build_java9.gradle build' to build everything and run the test suite.

 The full JAR build option is *NOT* available for Java 9+ because of modularilty requirements.